Dynamic functional brain connectivity results depend on modeling assumptions: comparing the sliding-window method and the Wishart process for dynamic hypothesis testing: Methods

 \subsubsection{Frequentist hypothesis testing}

-Within the frequentist framework, we test for significant dynamics of the estimated time-varying connectivity by comparing it against a null distribution.
+Within the frequentist framework, we test for significant dynamics of the estimated dynamic connectivity by comparing it against a null distribution.
 The general premise is that, if the observed dynamics are unlikely given the null distribution, we conclude that the dynamics are truly present~\cite{casella2024statistical, biau2010p}.
 The approach consist of three main steps.
 First, we simulate time series data to create a null distribution and estimate its connectivity.
 Second, we compute a test statistic for both the actual estimate and estimates in the null distribution, and finally we compare the test statistic that corresponds to the observed signal against those of the null distribution by computing a $p$-value.
 This $p$-value is used to determine if the observed dynamics are significant.

-A widely used approach for generating a null distribution of time series data is phase randomization~\cite{hindriks2016can, handwerker2012periodic}, which preserves as many properties of the original time series as possible, except for the dynamics.
+Two commonly used approaches for generating a null distribution of time series data are autoregressive randomization~\cite{liegeois2017interpreting, pervaiz2022multi} and phase randomization~\cite{hindriks2016can, handwerker2012periodic}.
+Both methods aim to preserve as many properties of the original time series as possible, except for the dynamics.
+With autoregressive randomization, an autoregressive model is estimated and subsequently applied to generate new observations.
 Phase randomization works as follows.
 First, the observed time series are transformed to the frequency domain via the discrete Fourier transform.
 Then, a uniformly sampled random phase $\theta\in\left[ 0, 2\pi \right]$ is added to each frequency, and finally the frequencies are transformed back into the time domain using the inverse discrete Fourier transform.
 Importantly, the same randomly sampled phase $\theta$ should be used for all brain regions, otherwise we also remove any static functional connectivity in between the time series.
-We combine the frequentist testing approach with the sliding-window estimation procedure.
+In this work, we combine the frequentist testing approach with phase randomization and the sliding-window estimation procedure.
 Figure~\ref{fig:frequentist-hypothesis-testing} provides a schematic overview of frequentist hypothesis testing for dynamic connectivity.